SydHzf/Obsidian-Notes/Data Engineer/Normalization.md

 ### **3. Third Normal Form (3NF): Eliminate Transitive Dependency**

-- **Objective:** Remove transitive dependencies (when a non-key attribute depends on another non-key attribute).
+- **Objective:** Remove transitive dependencies (when a non-key(non-unique) attribute depends on another non-key attribute which depend on a key attribute a -> b -> c).
 - **Rules:**
     1. Must be in 2NF.
     2. No non-key attribute should depend on another non-key attribute.